Improving supply chain efficiency

 To address these challenges, and improve their ESG credentials, companies need to focus on supply chain efficiency as part of their overall approach to supply chain management.
 But what does that mean in practice, how does it differ from supply chain effectiveness, and what can companies do to make their supply chains more efficient?

-A supply chain is the combination of activities involved in producing goods and services and supplying them to customers.
-This encompasses sourcing raw materials from suppliers, the movement of materials through the relevant manufacturing operations, and the distribution of finished goods to consumers.
-As such, an efficient supply chain is one in which orders are fulfilled by suppliers on time, while minimizing operational costs.
+A supply chain is a complex combination of activities involved in producing goods and services and supplying them to customers.
+This encompasses steps such as sourcing raw materials from suppliers, the movement of materials through the relevant manufacturing operations, and the distribution of finished goods to consumers.
+As such, an efficient supply chain is one in which each step has been optimized to ensure orders are fulfilled by suppliers on time while the costs involved in operation are minimized.

 While every company will have different priorities, a number of metrics can be used to measure supply chain efficiency.
-Commonly used metrics include the following:
+Commonly used metrics include:

 Supply chain efficiency and supply chain effectiveness are both commonly used terms to describe measurement of success, but what are the differences between them?
 The main contrast is that, whereas an efficient supply chain is one that includes streamlined processes and uses resources in the best way, an effective supply chain is one that successfully meets the needs of its stakeholders, including customers, suppliers and other partners.